 Banner photo is of 14 McCaul St in 2015.
 Photo by K Taylor.

 There was a time, beginning with its birth in the late 1870’s, when McCaul St. was but a poky residential neighbourhood.
-Its most notable resident was a fellow named William Beer, and he’s only notable (no offense to the man) because I’m a bit childish and happen to think Mr. Beer’s a pretty funny name.
+Its most notable resident was a fellow named William Beer, and he’s only notable (no offense to the man) because I happen to think Mr. Beer’s a pretty funny name.
 A close second would be his one-time neighbour, Hercules Lennox – a great name for a boxer or an old locomotive, wouldn’t you say?

 Anyhow, as the decades passed and downtown real estate demands rose, the three houses south of Mr. Beer’s fell to a new development in 1913.
 I can’t attest to the beauty of the homes it replaced, but 14 McCaul is quite a handsome example of early industrial architecture.
 As for the business it contained, well, it was something of a novelty for the era.